 Construction workers, contractors, general laborers, and commercial truck drivers who work with flammable materials or transport the same type of materials are at risk for burn injury.
 If the equipment is not maintained or work is performed in areas that are not well ventilated, accidents can occur.
 In addition, summertime in North Dakota is the peak season for roofing companies.
 Roofers face risks from the hot tar and shingling.
 These are just some of the construction-related burn injury cases that we can help you with.

 Severe burn injuries can result from gas explosions where the victim is trapped inside of a building, structure, or piece of equipment.
 This type of accident does happen in our very own homes, at work, or commercially via work sites.
 Common causes of explosions causing burn injuries are defective fuel lines, exploding fuel tanks, gas line explosions, live electrical wires, improperly marked electrical wiring, exploding cleaning products, and welding equipment.

-Every vehicle responds differently to a high impact collision.
-We like to think that the safety features of every automobile will protect us from injury, but unfortunately, many auto accidents do occur each year in North Dakota that results in a vehicle catching fire, which only increases the risk for a burn injury.
-Other causes of burn injuries that are automobile related include fuel tanks leaking or exploding, faulty wiring, leaking fluid from the exhaust, trash or waste ignites, flammable liquid spills, cigarette lighter accidents, or electrical malfunction.
+Every vehicle responds differently to a high-impact collision.
+We like to think that the safety features of every automobile will protect us from injury, but unfortunately, many auto accidents do occur each year in North Dakota that result in a vehicle catching fire, which only increases the risk for a burn injury.
+Other causes of burn injuries that are automobile-related include fuel tanks leaking or exploding, faulty wiring, leaking fluid from the exhaust, trash or waste ignites, flammable liquid spills, cigarette lighter accidents, or electrical malfunction.

 Contact SW&L Attorneys Today

-If you have suffered any type of burn injury in North Dakota, please give Nathan Severson a call today at 701-297-2890 for a free initial consultation.
+If you have suffered any type of burn injury in North Dakota, call our personal injury attorneys today at 701-297-2890 for a free initial consultation.